Anatomy & Exercises![/su_heading]

 The Trapezius muscle is one of the largest muscles on the back.

-Whilst the upper portion of the trapezius, or traps, adds overall roundness to a physiques frame, the middle and lower portion of the traps contribute massively to thickness of the back.
+Whilst the upper portion of the trapezius, or traps, adds overall roundness to a physiques frame, the middle and lower

 The back is only considered to be completely developed when one has achieved both width and thickness.